erezsh/runtype/docs/dataclass.md

 These are the differences:

-1. Type validation - all the annotated attributes are validated, with `typing` support, when the dataclass is created.
+1. Type validation - all the annotated attributes are validated, with `typing` support.

 2. Frozen by default - which allows for automatic comparison and hashing based on the annotated attributes.